apolichenco/Jewish-Cal/README.md

 * Fork and install from github
 * Run nmp install in the terminal
 * Run json.server for db.json (json-server --watch db.json)
-* Run npm start in your terminal , and press y to allow another port to open up
+* Run npm start in your terminal, and press y to allow another port to open up
 * Everything should show up

 ### Problems